yidinglab/yidinglab.github.io/_sources/guides/introduction.rst.txt

 Introduction
 ============

-The class `Individual` represents an what `Variator`

-This is the hard part: How do I write it?
+`This is the hard part: How do I write it?`

 EvoKit represents evolutionary operators with classes `Individual`, `Evaluator`, `Selector`, `Variator`, and `Controller`.
 Components of a concrete algorithm derive from these classes.